EMDK/docs/3.1UP1/source/api/MifareSam.md

 samKey - SAM key to be used for authentication

-additionalAuthData - Additional authentication data and this is not supported now.
-It for future use only.
+additionalAuthData - Additional authentication data.

 **Returns:**